-Demand characteristics refers to a problem which can distort
+Demand characteristics refers to a problem which can

-unintended features of the experiment which affect the results, thus compromising the internal validity of the study.
+to unintended features of the experiment which affect the results, thus compromising the internal validity of the study.

-The term demand characteristic is
+The term demand characteristic

-organizations or principles such as due process or
+the organizations or principles such as due process or

 fairness, which shape arrest decisions, plea bargaining, or jury deliberations.

-Examples of demand characteristics
+Examples of demand

-need to accumulate overtime or organizational rules.
+load, their need to accumulate overtime or organizational rules.

-Demand Characteristic is a term used
+Demand Characteristic is a term

-biased because the experimenters' expectancies regarding the performance of the
+are biased because the experimenters' expectancies regarding the performance of the

 participants on a particular task create an implicit demand for the participants to